How to live a sustainable lifestyle?

 If you think your food should be nutritious, shouldn’t leave the world in a worse place, should treat workers, farmers and factory workers properly, if you respect animal rights, then actually placing a value on that food, aside from the cheap price assigned by the supermarket, then think about buying organic as much as you can.

-Organic simply means no chemical fertilisers, no antibiotics and no GM, with animals fed organic food and there's an emphasis on their welfare.
+Organic simply means no chemical fertilizers, no antibiotics and no GM, with animals fed organic food and there’s an emphasis on their welfare.
 Want to know more?

-Confused about all the labels on food and what they all mean?
-Here's our guide to what organic, Fairtrade and the other labels mean.
+- Here’s our guide to what organic, Fairtrade and the other labels mean

 5. Buy less, buy better

 This really is a mindset change, rather than a quick swap but once you’re in the sustainable groove, it definitely becomes addictive and you’ll feel better about the things you do buy!